Heziode/obsidian-antidote/README.md

 - English
 - French

-This plugin works with Antidote 10 (using Connectix version 11 or higher) and higher, and Antidote web, on macOS, Linux and Windows.
+This plugin works with Antidote 10 (using Connectix version 11 or higher) and higher, and Antidote web, on macOS (11 and higher), Linux and Windows.

 **This plugin does not work on smartphones.**